EmiyaSyahriel/CrossLauncher/README.md

 page for pre-built packages

 ## Contribution
-Translations are welcome.
-Some code blocks are also welcome as long as it doesn't defy the design and functionality of XMB.
+Translations and fixes are welcome.

 I am still a beginner on Android programming. one and a half year experience in non-professional capacity.